-Serotonin levels affect behavior, including thoughts and mood, as well as sleep.
-Trazodone causes feelings of relaxation, tiredness, and sleepiness by blocking chemicals in the brain that interact with serotonin.
-This is why trazodone has been prescribed as a reliable sleep aid even though its initial intent was not sleep-related.
+Trazodone blocks chemicals in the brain that interact with serotonin.
+This is why trazodone is prescribed as a sleep aid even though its initial intent was not sleep-related.

 Common adverse effects that can occur from mixing trazodone and alcohol include:

-While it is possible to overdose on trazodone or alcohol individually, the risk is much higher when taken together.
-This risk is further increased if other CNS depressants are also taken with trazodone or alcohol.
+While it’s possible to overdose on trazodone or alcohol individually, the risk is much higher when taken together.
+This risk is further increased if other CNS depressants are also taken.

-Any drug overdose can be fatal.
-Call for emergency assistance and seek immediate medical attention if you suspect a trazodone overdose is occurring.
+Call for emergency assistance and seek immediate medical attention if you suspect an overdose is occurring.

 In this article